 Gravel, shavings, walnut shells and other things like that can cause scratches, get into your turtle’s eyes and are not good at retaining humidity.

-Cat litter is super dangerous to use as as bedding, as it completely soaks up all moisture and is very harmful for your turtle.
+Cat litter is super dangerous to use as bedding, as it completely soaks up all moisture and is very harmful to your turtle.

 Reptile carpet, on the other hand, is OK except that it, again doesn’t retain humidity as well as things like coconut fiber and doesn’t allow for any type of burrowing.

-Avoid the above mentioned beddings and substrates at all cost!
-They WILL be harmful for your turtle!
+Avoid the above-mentioned beddings and substrates at all costs!
+They WILL be harmful to your turtle!